Green-Software-Foundation/if-db/manifests/if-docs-website/notes.md

 ## Insights

 We compare reasonably well to other websites.
 The global average web page produces about 0.8 g of C per visit.
-Our SCI score for the GSF website is 0.97 g C/visit, but we have erred on the side of overestimating values that we couldn't directly measure and been very comprehensive in the factors we included.
-The embodied carbon for end user devices is the main contributor to the overall SCI score by a very large margin.
+Our SCI score for the IF website is 0.037 g C/visit.
+We have erred on the side of overestimating values that we couldn't directly measure and been very comprehensive in the factors we included.
+The embodied carbon for end user devices is the main contributor to the overall SCI score by a very large margin. because we don't have that many visits per month (~300) we do not accoutn for much end-user embodied carbon, keeping our SCI low.
+There is an interesting dynamic at play where a greater number of users increases the carbon due to network traffic, end user operational carbon, and by far most importantly the end user embodied carbon for their devices, but reduces the SCI for source code and site servers because the number of users/visits is used as a denominator in those calculations.

-For comparison, using the SWD model via CO2js forn the GSf site yielded an estimate of 0.447 g oper visit, about half of what we estimate using the SCI via IF.
+For comparison, using the SWD model via CO2js for the IF site yielded an estimate of 0.04 g operational carbon per visit, about as much as we estimate for operational and embodied carbon combined.